mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 Client-side field level encryption in the .NET/C# driver is currently only supported on x64-compatible CPUs.
 {{% /note %}}

+### Automatic client-side encryption

+The following examples show how to configure automatic encryption for read and write operations.

+{{% note %}}
+Auto encryption is an **enterprise** or Atlas only feature.
+{{% /note %}}

 ## mongocryptd configuration

-Client-side field level encryption requires the `mongocryptd` daemon / process to be running.
-If `mongocryptd` isn't running, the driver will atempt to spawn an instance, utilizing the `PATH` environment variable.
+Client-side field level automatic encryption requires the `mongocryptd` daemon / process to be running.
+If `mongocryptd` isn't running, the driver will attempt to spawn an instance, utilizing the `PATH` environment variable.
 Alternatively, the path to `mongocryptd` can be specified by setting `mongocryptdSpawnPath` in `extraOptions`.
 A specific daemon / process URI can also be configured in the